adamwan-nexplore/guidebook-nxp-hk/how-we-develop/scrum.md

 - Code/feature passes smoke testing
 - Code is documented
 - Help documentation is updated
-- Feature is OK’d by stakeholders
+- Feature is OK'd by stakeholders

 In NEXPLORE, DoD is `NOT universal`.
 Each project needs to define its own DoD before it starts